Inihood1/Blog-app-springboot-api-JWT-security/README.md

    mvn spring-boot:run
    ```

-   The API will be available at `http://localhost:8080`.
+   The API will be available at `http://localhost:9090`.

 ## Authentication

 This API uses Spring Security for authentication.
 To access certain endpoints, you must obtain a JWT (JSON Web Token) by authenticating with your credentials.
 The following endpoints are secured:

-- `/api/auth/signup`: Register a new user.
+- `/app/auth/register`: Register a new user to recieve JWT.
-- `/api/auth/signin`: Sign in and receive a JWT.
+- `/app/auth/login`: Sign in and receive a JWT.

 Include the obtained JWT in the `Authorization` header of your requests: